eead-csic-compbio/metagenome_Pfam_score/README.md

 Optionally, genomes or metagenomes provided by the user can be scored with the trained classifier.

-The algoritm is divided in four stages, which are explained in detail in the [manual](./manual/manualv1.pdf).
+The algoritm is divided in four steps, which are explained in detail in the [manual](./manual/manualv1.pdf).
-Once a classifier has been trained, such as the Sulfur cycle, stages 1 and 3 can be skipped.
+Once a classifier has been trained, such as the Sulfur cycle, steps 1 and 3 can be skipped.

 ![flowchart](./manual/flowchart.png)